Estimating the strength of Lorentzian distribution in non-commutative geometry by solar system tests

 Therefore, the redshift factor $z$ could be translated to an equivalent velocity

-Regarding the gravitational redshift effect of the Sun, a precise observational result is the work of J. I. Gonz\'alez Hern\'andez and his team in 2020~\cite{redshift}.
+Regarding the gravitational redshift of the Sun, a precise observational result is the work conducted by J. I. Gonz\'alez Hern\'andez and his team in 2020~\cite{redshift}.
 They measured data for Fe lines with equivalent widths (EWs) in the range $150<\mathrm{EW}(\mathrm{m}\mathring{\mathrm{A}})<550$, obtaining the result